Leave a Message

 Takeaway:

-Q: Is staleness about condition or presentation?
+Q: Is staleness caused by condition or presentation problems?

 Example: